How Long Do Pool Cover Pumps Last? Lifespan & Replacement

 Quality and Construction

-Premium pumps with cast iron motors and reinforced housings last significantly longer than plastic construction models.
+Premium pumps with durable motor construction and reinforced housings last significantly longer than basic plastic construction models.
 Brands like Little Giant, Wayne, and Superior Pump offer 5-7 year average lifespans compared to 2-3 years for budget alternatives.
 The initial investment pays off through reduced replacement frequency.

 Proper Sizing and Application